Note: This article was updated on July 1, 2021.

-That brings up a separate safety issue that arises whenever kids return to school: accidents in school zones.
-During the school year, both automobile traffic and pedestrian traffic near schools increases dramatically.
-During certain parts of the year, it is dark in the early morning and difficult to see.
-Without a high level of diligence, accidents can occur, and children can be injured.
+During a typical school year, both automobile traffic and pedestrian traffic near schools increases dramatically.
+During certain parts of the year, it is dark in the early morning and difficult to see, increasing the prevalence of already alarming dangers in school zones.
+While school zone laws do much to prevent dangerous activities such as speeding in school zones, accidents can occur, and children can be injured.
 In this article, we’ll discuss some common issues surrounding accidents in school zones.

-The National Highway Transportation and Safety Administration (NHTSA) tracks road safety data in an effort to improve child safety and has shared what it finds to be some alarming dangers.
+The National Highway Transportation and Safety Administration (NHTSA) tracks road safety data in an effort to improve child safety and has shared what it finds to be some alarming dangers in school zones.
 In 2012, 61 child pedestrians were injured every day.
 In 2016, five teen pedestrians died every week.
 From 2013 to 2016, the death rate for teen pedestrians increased by 13 percent.

 The NHTSA has tens of thousands of data observations of both students and drivers.
 Below are some of the issues surrounding dangerous behavior:

 - The incidence of distracted student pedestrians continues to rise.
 Twenty-five percent of high school walkers are distracted.
 Almost 17 percent of middle school walkers are distracted.
-Much of the distraction results from wearing headphones or using smart devices.
+Much of the distraction results from wearing headphones or using smart devices such as cell phones.

 - Approximately 80 percent of students cross the road in unsafe places.